buildbot/buildbot/master/docs/manual/configuration/reporters.rst

     (optional, enabled by default)
     The bot can add color to some of its messages.
     You might turn it off by setting this parameter to ``False``.

+The following parameters are deprecated.
+You must not use them if you use the new ``authz`` parameter.

+.. note:: Security Note

+    Please note that any user having access to your irc channel or can PM the bot will be able to create or stop builds :bug:`3377`.
+    Use ``authz`` to give explicit list of nicks who are allowed to do this.

+``allowForce``
+    (deprecated, disabled by default)
+    This allow all users to force and stop builds via this bot.

+``allowShutdown``
+    (deprecated, disabled by default)
+    This allow all users to shutdown the master.

 To use the service, you address messages at the Buildbot, either normally (``botnickname: status``) or with private messages (``/msg botnickname status``).
 The Buildbot will respond in kind.